 But Jo's passion for issues surrounding medical decision making and end of life began with the passing of her brother, Wesley, in 1998.
 That led her to service as volunteeer chair of Iowa's largest hospice and, ultimately, to writing and speaking about health literacy, the legal issues of death and dying and the meaning of legacy.

-Her writing includes The 60-MINUTE GUIDE TO HEALTH LITERACY, The practical guide to Health Care Advance Directives, SO GROWS THE TREE - Creating an Ethical Will and her 2014 novel EXIT, set in a small-town hospice.
-Jo is also the author of a multistate Health Care Advance Directive that reflects contemporary medical conditions and treatment choices, and acts as a guide for medical decision making in any health care situation.
+Jo's writing includes The 60-MINUTE GUIDE TO HEALTH LITERACY - A common sense approach to medical decision making, The practical guide to Health Care Advance Directives, SO GROWS THE TREE - Creating an Ethical Will - The legacy of your beliefs and values, life lessons and hopes for the future and her 2014 novel EXIT, set in a small-town hospice.
+Jo is also the author of a multistate Health Care Advance Directive that reflects contemporary medical conditions and treatment/care choices and acts as a decision making guide for any health care situation.